Veronica Samuels

 VERDE RIVER WHITEWATER SECTION

-This section, which begins at Beasley Flat, about ten miles south of Camp Verde, features rapids from Class II all the way to Class IV for nearly 10 miles to an access point next to the Gap Creek Trailhead and is the best one if you are an experienced adventure lover.
+This section, which begins at Beasley Flat, about ten miles south of Camp Verde, features rapids from Class II to Class IV for nearly 10 miles to an access point next to the Gap Creek Trailhead.

 TONTO NATIONAL FOREST

-You can easily spend a few days exploring the many lakes in the forest, hiking the many trails as there are plenty of things to do.
+You can easily spend a few days exploring the many lakes in the forest, hiking the many trails, as there are plenty of things to do.

 THE BEST SEDONA KAYAKING TOURS